data-8/zero-to-data-8/z2d8/customize_hub_environment.md

 Note that this will take a while if you're using the data8 image, perhaps upwards of 10 minutes, as it pulls the image into your Kubernetes deployment.

+### Extending each user's environment

+If you need to extend the base Docker image, you can do so interactively from a JupyterHub session.
+For example students can `pip` or `conda` install packages into their own user directories, and these will persist over time.

-## Define the resources available to your users
+## Modify the resources available to your users

 In this section we'll define what kind of resources your students have.
 For example, how much RAM / CPU / etc. See the [Data 8 user resource configuration](https://github.com/berkeley-dsep-infra/datahub/blob/staging/datahub/config.yaml#L140)